linkml/linkml/sphinx/intro/tutorial01.md

 }
 ```

 Don't worry if you don't know much about JSON-Schema.
-This is just an illustration that LinkML can be used in conjunction with a number of frameworks.
+This is just an illustration that LinkML can be used in combination with a number of frameworks.

-## Creating data
+## Creating and validating data

 Let's create an example data file.
 The file will contain an *instance* of the class we defined in our `personinfo.yaml` schema: